ibmresilient/resilient-community-apps/fn_aws_guardduty/README.md

 ---
 ## Poller - AWS GUARDDUTY: Escalate Findings
-The GuardDuty integration poller will start querying GuardDuty for findings as soon as the integration begins running.
+The GuardDuty integration poller starts querying GuardDuty for findings as soon as the app begins running.

 The poller provide the following functionality.

-* For any new findings discovered creates a  matching incident in the Resilient platform.
+* For any new findings discovered, creates a  matching incident in the Resilient platform.
 * Enhances the incidents by adding artifacts, data tables and a note with data from the findings.
 The note includes the JSON content of the finding.
-* Can be configured to filter the findings which are escalated to Resilient.
+* Can be configured to filter the findings, which are escalated to the Resilient incidents.
 * Closes Resilient incidents if the corresponding GuardDuty findings are archived.
 * Archives GuardDuty findings if the corresponding Resilient incidents are closed.
-* Triggers a refresh of GuardDuty information for a Resilient incident if the corresponding GuardDuty finding gets updated.
+* Triggers a refresh of GuardDuty information for a Resilient incident if the corresponding GuardDuty finding is updated.

-The following screenshot shows an examples of Resilient incidents created by the poller from GuardDuty findings:
+The following screenshot shows examples of Resilient incidents created by the poller from GuardDuty findings:

   ![screenshot: fn-aws-guardduty-incidents](./doc/screenshots/fn-aws-guardduty-incidents.png)

-The following screenshot shows an example of a Resilient incident details tab created by the poller:
+The following screenshot shows an example of a Resilient incident Details tab created by the poller:

   ![screenshot: fn-aws-guardduty-incident-details](./doc/screenshots/fn-aws-guardduty-incident-details.png)

-The following screenshot shows an example of GuardDuty finding custom properties in the details tab of a Resilient incident created by the poller:
+The following screenshot shows an example of GuardDuty finding custom properties in the Details tab of a Resilient incident created by the poller:

    ![screenshot: fn-aws-guardduty-incident-properties](./doc/screenshots/fn-aws-guardduty-incident-properties.png)